 Lewis continued to recruit in the area and by early November had 300 in a new regiment.
 Near Lamar, Missouri Col. Lewis discussed a joint attack with Quantrill, but decided not to join their ill-fated attack.

-Lewis lost his brother Garland Lewis at the siege of Vicksburg.
+Warner Lewis lost his brother, Garland, at the siege of Vicksburg.
 Garland had fought with Hurt’s regiment at all its major engagements in the War.
 By Sept.
 1863, Lewis was an officer with Jo Shelby’s Cavalry as a captain during its raid from Arkansas to the Missouri River and back.

 In 1864 he came with Gen Price for the raid through Missouri.
 He fought at the Battle of Westport and went to Mexico with Jo Shelby after War.